What does .io mean: When to use it, pros and cons, and more

 - Tech affiliation – .io is recognizable in the tech space and startup communities.
 This makes the domain effective for external communications, helping people recognize the industry quickly.

-- Greater availability – compared to other domains, like .com and .net, the .io address only accounts for 0.6% of all domains worldwide.
+- Greater availability – Compared to other domains, like .com and .net, the .io address only accounts for 0.6% of all domains worldwide, according to W3Techs statistics.
 As a result, this TLD is more likely to be available than other options when you buy a domain name for your existing brand.

 - Wide search engine recognition – Google doesn’t relate .io to British Indian Ocean Territory, meaning it does not specifically target that geographical area when showing .io sites in search results.

-- A creative name – use .io to shorten your URLs and create more memorable domains.
+- A creative name – Using .io to shorten your URLs can help create more memorable domains.

 Besides offering several advantages, the .io domain extension also brings several downsides, including:

-- A higher price – domain name’s cost depends on its extension, availability, and popularity, and .io is more expensive than .online, .tech, or .com domains.
-One of the reasons is that it has become trendy and on-demand in the tech industry and startups.
+- A higher price – The domain name cost depends on its extension, availability, and popularity, and .io is more expensive than .online, .tech, or .org domains.
+One of the reasons for this is that it has become trendy and on-demand in the tech industry and startups.

 - A controversial history – there are geopolitical issues over the Chagos Archipelago between the UK, Mauritius, and the US.
-This dispute might immediately deactivate the BIOT, the IO ISO-3166 country code, and the .io domain, like the UK businesses that cannot register or renew their .eu domain names after Brexit.
+Depending on the outcome, the dispute might immediately deactivate the BIOT, the IO ISO-3166 country code, and the .io domain, similarly to how UK businesses cannot register or renew their .eu domain names after Brexit.

 Pro Tip